LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 #### Auto Power Off<!-- linebreak -->

-This setting (*APO*) enables the ability to the transceiver to switches OFF (in fact, it jumps to suspend mode at the moment), if no keys are pressed in the selected amount of time (30, 60, 90, 120 and 180 minutes).
+This setting (*APO*) enables the transceiver to switch off, if the radio is not used in the selected amount of time (30, 60, 90, 120 and 180 minutes); i.e. No keys or buttons, including PTT no keys are pressed.

-One minute before the transceiver switches OFF, an "**Auto Pwr-Off**" message is displayed and notification beep tones are played.
+One minute before the transceiver switches off, an "**Auto Pwr-Off**" message is displayed and notification beep tones are played.

 *Note:*